flaviostutz/common-targets/README.md

   - this env var can be required to be set in the context of any command (for example, if you need the "STAGE" name when building a package, or wants to apply a different set of linting rules depending on the ENV that the package is being prepared)

 - "VERSION"
-  - define the version to be used of a package
+  - define the version to be used during packaging and deploy
-  - commonly used in tasks such as "release" to the produced package is prepared to be published with proper versioning (when there is no auto tagging utility in place)
+  - commonly used in tasks such as "release" so the produced package is prepared to be published with proper versioning (when there is no auto tagging utility in place)

 #### Extensions